Dual blood glucose and ketone test meters

 These criteria can change, so check with your diabetes nurse or doctor.

-The currently funded dual blood glucose and blood ketone test meter is the CareSens Dual meter.
+The funded dual blood glucose and blood ketone test meter is the CareSens Dual meter.

 Compatible test strips

-You will need to use different test strips depending on whether you are measuring glucose or ketones.
+You'll need to use different test strips depending on whether you're measuring glucose or ketones.

 • Glucose testing strips: CareSens PRO